- EB-1 Immigrant Visas

 Conditional Residence: Removal of Conditions

-Conditional Residence is only valid for two years, and unlike Lawful Permanent Residence, the status itself will expire, not just the card.
+Conditional Permanent Residence is only valid for two years, and unlike Lawful Permanent Residence, the status itself will expire, not just the card.

 The financial support obligations of the sponsor, set forth in the I-864 Affidavit of Support, are a legally binding contract and remain in force through and beyond the removal of condition process.
 Those obligations survive divorce, or death of the sponsor.

-If a marriage does not survive the two-year conditional period, the I-751 Petition to Remove Condition on Residence may be filed solo by the foreign spouse, requesting a waiver of the joint filing requirement, but only IF there is sufficient evidence to prove that it was a bona-fide marriage, not entered into to get a green card.
+If a marriage does not survive the two-year conditional period, the I-751 Petition to Remove Conditions on Residence may be filed solo by the foreign spouse, requesting a waiver of the joint filing requirement, but only IF there is sufficient evidence to prove that it was a bona-fide marriage, which was not entered into to get a green card.
 This situation should be always be discussed with counsel before filing – it is not a good idea to proceed with a divorce, or even file a response to divorce pleadings, until you have consulted with an immigration attorney about how this may impact your status, and your ability to remove the conditions on residence.